 Having worked my way through college as a nurses’ aide in rest homes, I applied to the University of Washington School of Medicine, graduating in 1980 and going on to Family Medicine Residency training at Group Health Cooperative in Seattle.
 Group Health was one of the original consumer run Health Maintenance Organizations with a strong emphasis in primary care and prevention.
 I remained in practice at Group Health in an inner city clinic for two years following my residency, but then married Dan, a farm boy transplanted to the city, so we eventually made the move to Whatcom County to raise our children on our farm.
 I have practiced primary care in a variety of settings: in private practice, as a consultant for child abuse evaluations and as attending physician for community clinics, with over twenty years of chemical dependency work supervising medical detox.
 My primary position since 1989 has been as medical director for the Student Health Center at Western Washington University, caring for thousands of college students during a time of great transition and transformation in their lives.
 I now work part time as a staff physician at the clinic, providing behavioral health care.

-Our three children are grown and flown, off to families and adventures of their own, living lives of service in various parts of the world.
-Dan and I remain working in nearby Bellingham and at home on our farm, attending Wiser Lake Chapel, a local community church where we have found our extended family of faith.
+Our three children Nate, Ben and Lea are grown and flown, off to families and adventures of their own, living lives of service in various parts of the world.
+Dan is a retired prosecuting attorney, now active on several different school and community boards, and I remain working part-time in nearby Bellingham and at home on our farm, attending Wiser Lake Chapel, a local community church where we have found our extended family of faith.

 Financial Support for the Barnstorming Blog from our Readers